CrystalSoe/CrystalSoe.github.io/_posts/6067792V-Applied-Data-Science-Project.md

 # AI Ethics

 - Privacy
-  - In the data set, it didn't mention the names of the person who reviewed the product.It is only with the id code  for each review.
-    It ensures that individuals' personal data is protected.So our data set is under privacy.
+  - In our dataset, the reviewers' names are not included; instead, each review is associated with a unique ID code.
+This approach ensures that individuals' personal data remains protected, thereby upholding privacy standards.
+Consequently, our dataset adheres to privacy principles.

 - Fairness
-  - To overcome any biases, we use SMOTE (Synthetic Minority Oversampling Technique) to training set for data balancing.
+  - To mitigate potential biases, we employed SMOTE (Synthetic Minority Over-sampling Technique) to balance the training data.
+By addressing class imbalances, we ensure that the model outcomes are fair and equitable across different classes.
+This approach directly contributes to the fairness of our analysis.
-    It involves checking for and mitigating biases in data and model outcomes.

 - Accuracy
-  - The decision tree model gives reasonable precision, recall, and F1-scores across the majority of classes.
-    However, the model can still improve by adding tree depth and samples of leaf for better accuracy.In conclusion, our model provides an accuracy 68% ,fair and reliable for Sephoras' rating prediction.
+  - The decision tree model delivers reasonable precision, recall, and F1-scores across most classes.
+While the model currently achieves a 68% accuracy, there is room for improvement by fine-tuning parameters such as tree depth and minimum samples per leaf.
+Overall, the model demonstrates fair and reliable performance for predicting Sephora product ratings.

 - Accountability
-  - As mentioned in the challenges we faced, the data set is imbalanced and rating 5 is given much 63% compared to other ratings.
+  - One of the primary challenges we encountered was the dataset's imbalance, with 63% of the ratings being 5.
+We have documented this issue and taken steps, such as applying SMOTE, to address it.
+This level of transparency and corrective action highlights our commitment to accountability in our modeling process.

 - Transparency

-Discuss the potential data science ethics issues (privacy, fairness, accuracy, accountability, transparency) in your project.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Fusce bibendum neque eget nunc mattis eu sollicitudin enim tincidunt.
-Vestibulum lacus tortor, ultricies id dignissim ac, bibendum in velit.
-Proin convallis mi ac felis pharetra aliquam.
-Curabitur dignissim accumsan rutrum.
-In arcu magna, aliquet vel pretium et, molestie et arcu.
-Mauris lobortis nulla et felis ullamcorper bibendum.
-Phasellus et hendrerit mauris.
-Proin eget nibh a massa vestibulum pretium.
-Suspendisse eu nisl a ante aliquet bibendum quis a nunc.
-Praesent varius interdum vehicula.
-Aenean risus libero, placerat at vestibulum eget, ultricies eu enim.
-Praesent nulla tortor, malesuada adipiscing adipiscing sollicitudin, adipiscing eget est.
+  - We adhered to the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology throughout this project, documenting each step to ensure the process is understandable, explainable, and transparent to users and stakeholders.
+This structured approach enhances the trustworthiness of our project and makes it easier to communicate findings to all relevant parties.

 ## Source Codes and Datasets
-Upload your model files and dataset into a GitHub repo and add the link here. https://github.com/CrystalSoe/itd214
+Upload your model files and dataset into a GitHub repo and add the link here https://github.com/CrystalSoe/itd214